Epure-Tofanel-Carlo/WordleGame-Solver-Romana/README.md

 # WordleGame-Solver-Romana
- A Wordle game implementation, and a solver for it in Romanian
+ A Wordle game implementation, and a solver for it in Romanian, average number of guesses is 4.53 words